-Chia seeds may come in small sizes, but they are big in nutritional values.
+Chia seeds may come in small sizes, but they are big in nutritional value.
 Chia seeds hail from the Aztec and Mayan cuisine for many centuries.

 These tiny black or white seeds from the Salvia Hispanica L plant may not be a sight for sore eyes but offer a long list of health benefits worth noting.